 Take bus number 50 or 51 from Naha Bus Terminal to Hyakuna Bus Terminal (百名バスターミナル, 60 minutes, 720 yen, 1-2 buses/hour) or bus number 39 to Mibaru Beach Iriguchi (新原ビーチ入口, 70 minutes, 780 yen, 1-2 buses/hour), from where the beach can be reached in a ten minute walk.
 By car, it takes about 40 minutes from central Naha.

-Take bus number 120 from Naha to Yamada bus stop (山田; 80 minutes, 1090 yen from Naha Bus Terminal, morning departures only, or 90 minutes, 1180 yen from Naha Airport; 2 buses/hour), from where Cape Maeda can be reached in a 20-30 minute walk.
+Take bus number 120 from Naha to Yamada bus stop (山田; 80 minutes, 1090 yen from Naha Bus Terminal, or 90 minutes, 1180 yen from Naha Airport; 2 buses/hour), from where Cape Maeda can be reached in a 20-30 minute walk.
 By car, it takes about 50 minutes (more during rush hours) from Naha if using the expressway between Naha and Ishikawa IC (650 yen one way).

 Take bus number 89 from Naha Bus Terminal to Itoman Bus Terminal (糸満バスターミナル, 60 minutes, 580 yen, departures every 10 minutes) and transfer to bus number 82.
 Get off at Seimei Byoin-mae (晴明病院前, 25 minutes, 430 yen, 1 bus/hour), from where the coast can be reached in a 10-15 minute walk.
 By car, it takes about 45 minutes from central Naha.